MicrosoftDocs/fabric-docs/docs/security/security-trusted-workspace-access.md

 ### Trusted service exception

-If you select the trusted service exception for a Azure Data Lake Gen 2 account which has public network access enabled from selected virtual networks and IP addresses, Fabric workspaces with a workspace identity will be able to access the storage account.
+If you select the trusted service exception for an Azure Data Lake Gen 2 account that has public network access enabled from selected virtual networks and IP addresses, Fabric workspaces with a workspace identity will be able to access the storage account.
 When the trusted service exception checkbox is selected, any workspaces in your tenant's Fabric capacities that have a workspace identity can access data stored in the storage account.

-This configuration is not recommended, and support may be discontinued in the future.
+This configuration isn't recommended, and support might be discontinued in the future.
 We recommend that you [use resource instance rules to grant access to specific resources](/azure/storage/common/storage-network-security?tabs=azure-portal).

-### Who can configure Storage accounts for trusted service access.
+### Who can configure Storage accounts for trusted service access?

 A Contributor on the storage account (an Azure RBAC role) can configure resource instance rules or trusted service exception.